peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 ### Member Summary
 * <code>[AllowDuplicateKeys](#AllowDuplicateKeys)</code> - Gets a value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
+* <code>[AllowEmpty](#AllowEmpty)</code> - Gets a value indicating whether decoding a CBOR object will return null instead of a CBOR object if the stream has no content or the end of the stream is reached before decoding begins.
 * <code>[Ctap2Canonical](#Ctap2Canonical)</code> - Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
 * <code>[public static readonly PeterO.Cbor.CBOREncodeOptions Default;](#Default)</code> - Default options for CBOR objects.
 * <code>[public static readonly PeterO.Cbor.CBOREncodeOptions DefaultCtap2Canonical;](#DefaultCtap2Canonical)</code> - Default options for CBOR objects serialized using the CTAP2 canonicalization (used in Web Authentication, among other specifications).